cybruGhost/spotiftyytb/readme.md

 A Spotify Developer Account

-A web server to host the application
+A web server to host the application😊

 1. Spotify Developer Dashboard Setup
 Create a Spotify Developer Account